Our alumni are scattered around the world and across a variety of industries. Read about their exciting work.

 Niles Noblitt, a 1973 alumnus, co-founded Biomet Inc., a Warsaw, Indiana-based manufacturer of reconstructive hips, knees and shoulders, and a variety of orthopedic support devices.

 James Gilman is chief executive officer of the National Institutes of Health’s Clinical Center, the nation’s premier biomedical research facility.
 The retired Army major general had a 35-year military medical career that included leading patient care at the Walter Reed Health Care System in Washington, D.C.
-Gilman, a 1974 biology alumnus, is a board-certified internal medical doctor.
+Gilman, a 1974 biological engineering alumnus, is a board-certified internal medical doctor.

 Winning is nothing new for Penske Racing and its president, Tim Cindric.
 Under his management, Penske has won 100 IndyCar Series races, including six Indianapolis 500 victories, and six series championships, including the 2017 title when he served as race strategist for driver Josef Newgarden.
 He is a 1990 mechanical engineering alumnus.